Challenge awaits bond star Gross at team-spirited Janus

 A half-dozen people who have worked with Smith or know him well say he collaborates closely with a group of analysts and traders, many of whom he recruited since he became Janus' bond chief in 2006.
 These people said Weil and Smith work well together.

-Smith runs a smaller bond operation at Janus, with $31.4 billion in assets at June 30, compared with the $222 billion that Gross oversaw at Pimco Total Return Fund alone.
-Yet Smith’s steady returns compare favorably to Gross' recent uneven performance.
+Smith runs a smaller bond operation at Janus, with $31.4 billion in assets at June 30, compared with the $222 billion that Gross oversaw at Pimco Total Return Fund (PTTRX.O) alone.
+Yet Smith’s steady returns compare favourably to Gross' recent uneven performance.

 The Janus Flexible Bond Fund, the firm's biggest bond fund at $7.1 billion, has earned a 3.85 percent return this year through Sept.
 30. This compared with the Pimco Total Return Fund's 3.33 percent return over the same period.
 The Janus fund has also outperformed by a similar level over a five-year period, according to data from Lipper, a Thomson Reuters unit.